Jackie Loughery: Entertainment

-Personal life
+Personal life and death

-In October 1952, aged 23, Loughery married Guy Mitchell, a singer.
+In October 1952, Loughery married Guy Mitchell, a singer.
 After that marriage ended, she wed, in July 1958, actor/producer Jack Webb.
-(A 1964 newspaper brief reported that Loughery and Webb were wed June 24, 1958 in Studio City.)
+(A 1964 newspaper brief reported that Loughery and Webb were wed June 24, 1958, in Studio City.)
 Loughery divorced Webb in March 1964.
 She married Jack W. Schwietzer in 1969, and they remained married until his death in 2009.
+All three marriages were childless.

+After retiring from acting, Loughery worked at the Home Savings and Loan Association.
 In December 2022, she was featured in Western Clippings where she discussed her onscreen career.
+She was later interviewed in Classic Images.

+Loughery died in Los Angeles on February 23, 2024, at the age of 93.